canonical/certification-docs/Policy_Guide.rst

 over other bugs.
-This does not imply any specific SLA or time frame, but we will work with engineering teams within Canonical to escalate bugs from Tier 1 vendors with the understanding that those engineering teams will have the right to decline to or delay fixing a bug depending on business needs at the time.
+This does not imply any specific SLA or time frame, but we will work with engineering teams within Canonical to escalate bugs from Tier 1 vendors with the understanding that those engineering teams will have the right to decline or delay fixing a bug depending on business needs at the time.

 Test Suite Bugs
 '''''''''''''''